ZaiusInc/node-sdk/README.md

 1. Use module scoped instance exported as `odp` from the SDK.
 2. Create your own instance of `ODPClient`.

-Using module scoped instance is easier, when you don't need to communicate with multiple ODP instances.
+Using module scoped instance is easier, when you don't need to communicate with multiple ODP accounts.
-With module scoped instance you configure the SDK once and then use it throughout your application.
+With module scoped instance, you configure the SDK once and then use it throughout your application.
+If you're using the Node SDK in an OCP app, module scope comes pre-configured with the private API key.

 Creating your own instance of `ODPClient` gives you more control.